SeisComP/seiscomp/doc/base/management.rst

 **install-deps** [packages]

-  Installs 3rd party packages on which SeisComP depends such as MySQL.
+  Installs 3rd party packages on which |scname| depends such as MySQL.
 This is currently only supported for major Linux distributions.
 A list of packages needs to be given.